-The event is organised every second year (in even years).
+ETOC is organised every second year (in even years).
+AsTOC should be organised at least every fourth year.

 The programme shall be no longer than 7 days and include a two-day PreO competition with one course on each day, a TempO competition and a TrailO Relay.
 The TempO competition will have a qualification and final on the same day.
 In the individual PreO competitions and TrailO Relay there is one Open class and one Paralympic class; competitors may only be entered for one class.
 In the TempO competition there is a single Open class.